iluwatar/java-design-patterns/decorator/README.md

 Benefits:

 * Greater flexibility than static inheritance.
-* Avoids feature-laden classes high up in the hierarchy.
+* Avoids feature-laden classes high up in the hierarchy, showcasing the power of Java design patterns.
 * A decorator and its component aren't identical.
 * Responsibilities can be added or removed at runtime.